NghiaNguyen170192/computational-ml-asm2/app/documents/CONFIGURATION_GUIDE.md

 # Configuration Guide - Bitcoin Price Predictor

-## 📋 **Overview**
+## Overview

 This guide explains how to configure the Bitcoin Price Predictor application using environment variables.
 The application uses `.env` files for easy configuration management across different environments.
+I found this approach works well for deployment.

-## 🔧 **Configuration Files**
+## Configuration Files

 ### **`.env.sample`**
 - Template file with all available configuration options